Paula Deen has abruptly closed the Savannah restaurant that launched her to Food Network fame

 Deen ran The Lady & Sons restaurant with her two sons, Jamie and Bobby Deen, for nearly three decades.
 Loyal fans visiting Savannah continued to line up for Deen's buffet long after the Food Network canceled her show, “Paula's Home Cooking,” in 2013.

-But 78-year-old Deen said Friday that The Lady & Sons closed for good along with her second Savannah eatery, The Chicken Box.
+But 78-year-old Deen said Friday that The Lady & Sons closed for good along with The Chicken Box, which sold takeout lunches behind the main restaurant.
 A statement posted on Deen's website and social media accounts didn't say why the restaurants had shut down.

 “Hey, y’all, my sons and I made the heartfelt decision that Thursday, July 31st, was the last day of service for The Lady & Sons and The Chicken Box,” Deen's statement said.